1. What is private health insurance and how does it work?

 Our dedicated claims team is based in Croxley Park, Watford, Hertfordshire.
 We also have an out of hours/overflow service through our parent company, AXA Health, based in Tunbridge Wells, Kent.

-Whether you can add family members, including babies, to your cover will depend on the agreement we have with your group/employer who has taken out this cover under a group insurance contract.
-Depending on the agreement with your group, there may be restrictions on when you can add family members.
-Please discuss this with your scheme administrator.
+Whether you can add family members, including babies, to your cover depends on the contract of insurance we have with your employer, as there may be restrictions on when you can add family members.
+Members who are joining the group plan may be required to complete an application form.

-a.
-Your partner.
-You must be either married, in a civil partnership, or living together permanently in a similar relationship.
+- your partner.
+You must be either married, in a civil partnership, or living together permanently in a similar relationship

-b.
-Any of your children or your partner’s children.
+- Any of your children or your partner’s children

-Children cannot stay on the plan after the renewal date following their 25th birthday.
+Please note: Children cannot stay on a group member or eligible family members plan after the renewal date following their 25th birthday.

 6. Do I need a GP referral for all treatment?